 What Is Permanent Life Insurance?

-Life insurance policies that provide coverage throughout your lifetime, provided you pay the premiums, are considered permanent insurance policies.
-Regardless of when you die after purchasing the policy, whoever you appoint as a beneficiary will receive the death benefit as long as your policy was still active at the time of your passing.
+Permanent life insurance policies provide coverage for your entire life — as opposed to term life policies that only cover you for a specific time period — offering a death benefit and often a cash value component.
+Regardless of when you die after purchasing the policy, whoever you appoint as a beneficiary will receive the death benefit as long as your policy is still active at the time of your passing.

 Permanent life insurance policies often accrue cash value, which can be used to pay upcoming policy premiums or as an investment that you can borrow or withdraw from while still living.
 Some insurance carriers even pay annual dividends, which can be used to purchase additional coverage.